dmaivel/sharedgl/README.md

     - [x] 4.6 (~4 total)

 # Limitations / Issues
-- Frame glitches possible when running multiple clients
-- Clients may reserve too much memory according to server's allocated memory
-- Resizing is possible, no proper implementation
-- New GLX FB configs may cause applications using `freeglut` or `glad` to no longer run
+- New GLX FB configs may cause applications using `freeglut` or `glad` to no longer run (only tested on Linux clients).
+- Incomplete framebuffers when using network feature

 # Troubleshooting